Alex313031/gn-xp/docs/reference.md

   non-distributable code).

   See "gn help label_pattern" for the format of the entries in the list.
-These patterns allow blacklisting individual targets or whole directory hierarchies.
+These patterns allow blocklisting individual targets or whole directory hierarchies.

   Sometimes it is desirable to enforce that many targets have no dependencies on a target or set of targets.
 One efficient way to express this is to create